drgg62086/luna/README.md

 in fact, the fungible token was also be mint by collaboration mode(bitcoin mining)
 why can't Non-Fungible Token be created in multiplayer collaboration mode?

-## note4(2022-5-29):
+## note5(2022-5-29):
 I thought a new model about the overwrite rule of place pixel:
-add a random string to the 'memo' and concatenate some summary info in transaction(for example:'block height','sender and receiver address','amount','memo') to a string
+add a random string to the 'memo' and concatenate some summary info in transaction(for example:'block height','sender and receiver address','amount','memo') to a string , and calculate the hash of this string(use SHA-256)
-and calculate the hash of this string(use SHA-256)
+the smaller result will overwrite others.
-the smaller result will overwrite others
+this may similar to bitcoin mining

 ------------------------------------------------------------------------------------------------------------------------------------------